ruffoa/Compilers-PT_Pascal/TestSuite/Semantic/Loops/loop-with-stuff-before-after-condition-output.md

 -oEmitValue !== .tAdd on line 46 of loop-with-stuff-before-after-condition.pt
 -.tAdd !== .tAssignInteger on line 47 of loop-with-stuff-before-after-condition.pt
 -.tAssignInteger !== .tWhileEnd on line 48 of loop-with-stuff-before-after-condition.pt
+-.tWhileEnd !== .tTrapBegin on line 49 of loop-with-stuff-before-after-condition.pt
+-.tTrapBegin !== .tTrap on line 50 of loop-with-stuff-before-after-condition.pt
+-.tTrap !== oEmitTrapKind(trHalt) on line 51 of loop-with-stuff-before-after-condition.pt

 ```
 end file